Psychology (PSYC)

 Grading Mode: Standard Letter, Pass/No Pass

 Formerly: PSYC G185 – Introduction to Experimental Psychology.
-Introduction to basic research methods used in the social sciences including such topics as research design, experimental procedures, descriptive methods (naturalistic observation and correlational studies), instrumentation, and the collection, analysis, interpretation, and reporting of research data.
+This course provides an introduction to basic research methods used in the social sciences including such topics as research design, experimental procedures, descriptive methods (naturalistic observation and correlational studies), instrumentation, and the collection, analysis, interpretation, and reporting of research data.
 Graded or Pass/No Pass option.
-C-ID: PSY 205B.
+C-ID: PSY 200; 205B.